Bedrock-OSS/bedrock-wiki/docs/guide/software-preparation.md

 [Download Gimp](https://www.gimp.org/)

-### Paint․net
+### Paint.NET

-Paint․net is a simple yet powerful image editing and art software.
-Paint․net may not have a vast array of tools like Krita and GIMP, but it does offer simplicity and ease of use.
+Paint.NET is a simple yet powerful image editing and art software.
+Paint.NET may not have a vast array of tools like Krita and GIMP, but it does offer simplicity and ease of use.

 -   **+ Pros:** Easy to use and learn.
 -   **- Cons:** Only works on Windows.